-For Architects, video games can be a motivator and help them unleash their imagination (while blowing off some steam as well.)
+For Architects, video game accs Steam can be a motivator and help them unleash their imagination (while blowing off some steam as well.)
 The styles of architecture seen throughout different timelines, the minute details, the spatial planning, and the graphics can help unravel a design block and stimulate your creative side.
 Hence, given below is a list of 8 games that you can play every time you feel the need to unwind and trigger your imagination:

 1. Calvino Noir by Dan Walters

 The click and point adventure style game was inspired by the Neoclassical designs of the 18th-century French architect and urbanist, Charles de Wailly.
 The storyline of the game takes the player through the underworld of 1930’s Europe.
 Each level begins in darkness and gets illuminated as they move through the levels.
 The structures are cut open like a dollhouse i.e. in cross-section to show the visibility of characters on various levels.
 The realistic, detailed, and dramatic views have also gained inspiration from film noir movies.

 2. Assassin’s Creed Odyssey by Ubisoft Quebec